 The final step is to start applying.
 You can, of course, submit applications on the company’s online platform.
 But don’t expect any results.
 To expedite the process, I would focus on 3 things:

 Find recruiters on LinkedIn, send them a friend request expressing your interest in a position and let your CV / GitHub account / Website do all the work for you.
 But do it subtly.
 Express your interest in the company, ask for an informational call etc.

-Ask a friend who works in a tech company for a referral (50% of people hired are via referrals).
+Ask a friend who works in a tech company for a referral (Referrals are the number one source of new hires in America).

 Attend job fairs and networking events

 That was it?
 It’s that easy?
 Lol.
 Arguably it’s a long process and it takes courage and determination to continue after rejections.
 But don’t discourage yourself.
 There is not a single person who hasn’t been rejected.
 You should also know that unfortunately, it’s also a matter of timing and luck.

 But eventually, all your efforts are going to pay off.
 And that’s not a matter of timing or luck.
 It’s a certainty.